yegor256/blog/_drafts/_new.md

 }
 {% endhighlight %}

+Now we just make an instance through a no-args constructor, just like we did before:

+{% highlight java %}
+new Story();
+{% endhighlight %}

 I'm sure you're well aware of this technique, which is also known as [dependency injection](http://martinfowler.com/articles/injection.html).
-I'm not saying anything new.
+I'm actually not saying anything new.
 What I want you to pay attention here for is the location and the amount of operators `new` in all three code snippets.

 In the first snippet both `new` operators are in the method `text()`.